 Fishing is not dangerous but safety around water is essential.
 Learn how to swim and practice wader safety.
 Fish with a friend and supervise junior anglers.

 Check for emergency warnings.

 Be prepared for the weather.
-Head to www.bom.gov.au or phone 1900 955 364.
+Check the forecast at www.bom.gov.au or phone 1900 955 364.

 Check the lake levels and river flows by heading to;